Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 In this guide, we'll walk you through the real-world differences between these two products.
 We’ll show you why we believe our polyaspartic system is 10X better than epoxy and the only solution we trust for our customers.

-As a thank you for reading, we're offering a special 30% off on the first installation for new customers.
+Customers: Thank you, new customers.
+Thank you for reading.
+We're offering a special 30% off the first installation.
 Read on to see why you should never settle for an epoxy floor, and when you're ready, call us for a Free Quote.

 What Is a Traditional Epoxy Floor?
 (The Old Standard)